RicardoGLeal/FBU-App/README.md

 ## Overview
 ### Description
--  A social network in which users can rent things and also put things for rent.
+-  A social network where users can rent things and put things for rent.

 ### App Evaluation
 - **Category:** Shopping/Social
-- **Mobile:** The mobile is the most comfortable tool in which users can carry out purchase and rental operations.
-The camera is used to take images of the rented items, and the map is used to know the location where each thing is.
+- **Mobile:** The mobile is the most comfortable tool for users to purchase and rent.
+The camera is used to take images of the rented items, and the map is used to know where each thing is.
-- **Story:** This application will be a service of great value for people since most people have things they do not need, from which they can obtain an extra income by renting them through the application without having to sell them.
-And vice versa, people who need to rent something can do it through the app.
+- **Story:** This application will be a service of great value for people since most people have things they do not need.
+They can obtain an extra income by renting them through the application without having to sell them.
+Vice versa, people who need to rent something can do it through the app.
-- **Market:** Anyone who needs to acquire anything for a certain time or anyone who wants to rent their things.
+- **Market:** Anyone who needs to acquire anything for a certain time or wants to rent their things.
-- **Habit:** Users can access the application several times a day, either to rent a thing, or to put something for rent.
+- **Habit:** Users can access the application several times a day, either to rent a thing or to put something for rent.
-- **Scope:** The first version will allow the the users to see items, rent things and put things for rent, and see their profile.
-The second version would allow the user to see their items rented (own and foreign), filter the items by distance, see other's profiles, and search items.
+- **Scope:** The first version will allow users to see items, rent things, and put things for rent, as well as view their profiles.
+The second version would allow the user to see their rented items (both their own and foreign), filter the items by distance, see other users' profiles, and search for items.

 ## Product Spec